Lenovo smartphones: VIBE K5 and VIBE K5 Plus

 The VIBE K5 is a low-end high specification smartphone with a 5-inch screen launched at the Mobile World Congress in early 2016.
 It runs Android 5.1, commonly known as "Lollipop".
 It uses a 64-bit Snapdragon 415 processor and has 2 gigabytes of memory.
 A microSD card slot allows for the expansion of internal storage.
 The battery has a capacity of 2,750 mAh and is interchangeable.
 Lenovo claims the device achieves 15.1 hours of talkative on 3G.
 The K5 Plus is almost identical but includes a faster Snapdragon 616 processor.

 On 1 August 2016, Lenovo launched the 3 GB RAM variant of the Vibe K5 Plus in India.
 Apart from increasing the amount of RAM, Lenovo has also increased the external storage from 32 GB to 128 GB without an increase in price.
 Lenovo K6 Power is the successor to the K5 plus.

 VIBE K5 Note

 On 1 August 2016, Lenovo launched the Vibe K5 Note in India.
 The device is offered in two variants in India - 3 GB RAM and 4 GB RAM.
-It's powered by MediaTek's Helio P10 octa-core processor and runs on Android 6.0 Marshmallow out of the box.It has a battery capacity of 3500mAh.
+It's powered by MediaTek's Helio P10 octa-core processor and runs on Android 6.0 Marshmallow out of the box.
+It has a battery capacity of 3500 mAh.